Kyrd0x/darktrace-assistant/README.md

 # TODO

-A lot, making it functionnal first, less usefull stuffs and details later Find a better name
+A lot, making it functionnal first, less usefull stuffs and details later\
+Find a better name

-# How to use
+# Installation

 ```
 git clone https://github.com/Couscouz/darktrace-assistant
 cd darktrace-assistant
 pip install requests

-python assistant.py
 ```

+Then you need to set your public/private tokens in the .env\
+Here is more information about how to get them : <link>

+#